Elaine Keillor: Career

 Keillor joined Carleton University in 1977 as the university's first woman professor of music.
 At Carleton, she has taught courses on the Baroque and Classical periods, Canadian music, ethnomusicology, keyboard performance and keyboard literature.
 With particular responsibility for Canadian music, she helped launch the university's first courses on Canadian Aboriginal music.
 In 2005, Carleton named her a Distinguished Research Professor Emerita.

 As a performer, Keillor has paid particular attention to work of Canadian composers and women composers.
 She premiered works by Alexina Louie, John Weinzweig and many others.
 She has made a number of recordings for Carleton University's record label, Carleton Sound, and Naxos Records.

 As a musicologist, Keillor has published extensively, with particular attention to Canadian and First Nations music history.
 She helped found the Canadian Musical Heritage Society with Helmut Kallmann, Clifford Ford and others, serving as its vice-chair from 1989 to 2000, and chair beginning in 2000.

 She has contributed extensively to the Encyclopedia of Music in Canada, part of "The Canadian Encyclopedia", as well as The New Grove Dictionary of Music and Musicians, the Garland Encyclopedia of World Music, and the Continuum Encyclopedia of Popular Music of the World.
 She was a principal author of the Encyclopedia of Native American Music of North America, released in 2013.

 In 2016, Keillor was appointed a member of the Order of Canada, "For her contributions as a musicologist and historian of Canada’s musical heritage."

+She was awarded an honorary Doctor of Music from Carleton University in 2016.